siondawson/Milestone-Project-1-Sion-Dawson/README.md

 * Background video and three reasons sections exchanged position.
 This layout seemed better than wireframe plan.
 * Three reasons section seemed bare.
 Images added next to each reason to increase visual appeal.
 Bootstrap ordering classes were used to best format text and images on different screen sizes.
 * Customer quote replaced with centered heading emphasizing that videos are shot in 4k.
+* There was additional space in the nav bar.
+So I decided to include a CTA button to make an enquiry in the nav.
+The button is hidden on screen sizes where there is no space for it.
+This allows returning users, or those who wish to enquire right away and easy navigation button direct to the contact page.

 ### About Page